 Mostly an adult-onset, seafood allergy is your immune system's response to a protein found in shellfish muscles called tropomyosin.
 Symptoms range from mild ones like swelling or skin rashes, wheezing, repetitive cough, and stomach cramps to fatal ones like a sudden drop in blood pressure or difficulty in breathing.
 Your best bet is to stay alert by scrutinizing food labels and keeping your medication handy.

 Americans have been eating more tilapia than ever before.
 Yet research has expressed concerns on whether you could be inadvertently consuming pesticides from mass-farmed fish.
 Are you getting in alarmingly high levels of omega-6 fatty acids instead of the good omega-3 fatty acids you want?
 Is tilapia really as bad as bacon, as some research would have you believe?

-Getting vitamin B12 through food is a major challenge for vegans as nori and white button mushroom skin are the only natural sources with absorbable B12.
-Contrary to popular idea, seaweed and miso may do more harm than good as they contain inactive versions of B12 that hinder active B12 absorption.
-The other options are fortified cereals, rice, malt and cocoa-based milk, and supplements, which should be taken in small doses for maximum absorption.
+Getting vitamin B12 through food is a major challenge for vegans as the skin of white button mushroom is the only natural source of absorbable B12.
+Seaweed, nori, and miso are best avoided as they contain inactive versions of B12 that hinder active B12 absorption.
+The other options are fortified cereals, rice, plant-based milk, and supplements, which should be taken in small doses for maximum absorption.

 We can notify you whenever we have something interesting to share!

 Allow notifications and you will never miss a thing